sah/java-tutorial/04-Java-Helper.md

 ```

 The `WebDriverWithHelperTest` class is fundamentally the same as the WebDriverTest class, with a couple of additions.
-It implements the Sauce `SauceOnDemandSessionIdProvider` interface, which requires that a `getSessionId()` method
+First it implements the Sauce `SauceOnDemandSessionIdProvider` interface, which requires that a `getSessionId()` method
 be implemented: